heinovski/plafosim/README.md

 ### Live GUI

-You can get a very simple live GUI based on SUMO by using the parameter `gui`
+You can get a very simple live GUI based on SUMO by using the parameter `gui`:

 ```python3 plafosim.py --gui true```